Leading Dual Language Programs for Student Success

 Cost includes all training materials and breakfast and lunch each day.

 This Institute will be held at the Center for Applied Linguistics.
-Visit our website for directions to CAL and to view a list of local hotels and airport options.
+Visit our website for directions to CAL and to view a list of local hotels.

 Please note that all travel arrangements and expenses are the responsibility of the participant.
 See our policies below for more information.